ClintFlames/aladar/README.md

 ## How it works
 Clients connect to `aladarServer` using special code.
 The server synchronizes player positions between connected users.
-So yes, you will only see people who also use it.
+So yes, you will only see people who also use it.<br>
 <image src="./docs/screenshot0.png">
 <br>